maxive/os/scripts/installer/README.md

-# `rancher/os` installer container
+# `maxive/os` installer container

-The container can be used directly, but there is a wrapper in RancherOS CLI, `ros install`, that handles calling things in the right order.
+The container can be used directly, but there is a wrapper in MaxiveOS CLI, `ros install`, that handles calling things in the right order.